nealcaren/crisis-and-opportunity-books/books/the-walls-of-jericho/the-walls-of-jericho.md

 "Found it in the vestibule when I came up to look around yesterday."

 "Humph," said Shine.
-"Jes' let 'em start sump'n while we're here, that's all."
+"Jes' let  &rsquo;em start sump &rsquo;n while we're here, that's all."
 And because he disliked dickties and wanted no talk with any one of them, he changed the subject rudely.
 "Where you want us to put this stuff?"

 "Anywhere.
 Spread it all over the first floor.
 My housekeeper'll come in from the country-place and have it arranged later."

 "Hear that?"
 Jinx said to Bubber, out of sight at the rear of the van.
-"Thass what I say 'bout a spade.
-Spade can't git a little sump'n without stretchin' it.
+"Thass what I say &rsquo;bout a spade.
+Spade can't git a little sump &rsquo;n without stretchin' it.
 His housekeeper.
 His country-place.
 Humph---what's a use lyin' like that------?"

 "He ain' lyin', fool.
-That jasper's got mo' bucks 'n you got freckles.
+That jasper's got mo' bucks  &rsquo;n you got freckles.
 Got a swell place on the upstate Pike, not far out o' town.
 Throws big parties and raises hell jes' like d' fays.
 Folks up there didn’t know he was a jig till he had a party---and they offered him a million dollars fo' the place jes' to git him out.
 He wouldn' leave, though."

 "Million dollars?"